cmux: A Ghostty-Based macOS Terminal for Parallel Agents

 The project pitches itself explicitly as primitives—terminal, browser, notifications, workspaces—not a turnkey “agent orchestrator” UI.
 Practically that means cmux complements whatever CLIs or agents you already run; whether that tradeoff nets out for you hinges on caring about macOS-native integration versus cross-platform multiplexing conventions you already rebuilt in tmux.

-Cover: upstream documentation screenshot for vertical tabs/splits (docs/assets/vertical-horizontal-tabs-and-splits.png in the GPLv3-licensed repo on GitHub).
+Cover: upstream documentation screenshot for vertical tabs/splits (docs/assets/vertical-horizontal-tabs-and-splits.png in the manaflow-ai/cmux repo, distributed under GPL-3.0-or-later with a parallel commercial license option in LICENSE).

 Ghostty renders; cmux composes